-Based on previous avalanche reports from Grasdalen (Varsom Regobs) on Varsom Regobs (norwegian web portal for registering and sharing natural hazard warnings), the altitude difference and steepnessslope, we expect avalanches of up to size 3 (size level based on European Avalanche Warning Services (3/1/2024)) on the east as well as the southeast face.
-This means avalanches of a length over several 100 m with a total volume of 10000 m3, capable of crossing the road and destroying cars.
-On the small stretch of open road below the southeast face avalanches of size of 2 can be expected.3D view of the
+Based on previous avalanche reports from Grasdalen on Varsom Regobs (norwegian web portal for registering and sharing natural hazard warnings), the altitude difference and slope, we expect avalanches of up to size 3 (size level based on European Avalanche Warning Services (3/1/2024)).
+This means avalanches of a length over several 100 m with a total volume of 10000 m, capable of crossing the road and destroying cars.

-- Grasdalen valley and the Survey setup (fiber sections are marked with same colors as in Figure 1).
-The inset image shows the east face of Saetreskarsfjellet as seen from the bridge.
-Avalanche prone areas area highlighted in orange, the detonation point is marked with a red star.
-The parking lot at start of the northeastern tunnel is marked with a 'P'.
-Aerial footage by Norwegian Mapping Authority (2020), inset image by Google (2024). - An ASN OptoDAS interrogator was used for data acquisition.
-The We recorded strain rate with an ANS OptoDAS interrogator with 2 m channel spacing, variable gauge lengths between 3.1 m and 5.1 m and sampling rates of 250 and 500 Hz for different seasons.
+We recorded strain rate with an ANS OptoDAS interrogator with 2 m channel spacing, variable gauge lengths between 3.1 m and 5.1 m and sampling rates of 250 and 500 Hz for different seasons.
 The gauge length in our system is defined as the length of fiber over which phase measurements of the backscattered optical signal are spatially averaged (Waagaard et al., 2021).
 The acquisition parameters utilized for each season can be found in Table 1.
-For the last (2023/24) season, the sampling rate was reduced to 250 Hz.
-This adjustment was made because higher frequency data were not deemed necessary, since the dominant avalanche-related energy is found below 100 Hz (see below in the next section).
-Additionally this led to more manageable file sizes during data handling.
 The interrogator is located at a service point inside the southern tunnel (see Figure 1).

 Figure 1.
-Acquisition parameters Overview of the Grasdalen survey setup.
+Overview of the Grasdalen survey setup.
 The tunnels sections of the road (and fiber) are displayed as dashed lines.
 The altitude difference between neighbouring contour lines is 100 m.
 Aerial footage by Norwegian Mapping Authority (2020)